 Unlike most other dog breeds that don’t show intolerance to eating dry kibble or canned food, French bulldogs require a bit different nutrition.
 BARF diet (Biologically appropriate raw food for dogs) seems to be the perfect choice for Frenchies because of their tendency to develop allergies and gastrointestinal problems.

 The benefits of feeding your French bulldog with BARF diet

 As a dog owner, you’re probably wondering what are the best ingredients that you can add to your furry friend’s diet.
 When you feed your pooch with dry kibble or canned food, the only thing left is to believe in what is written on the label.
 Despite there is a great choice of canned and dry kibble dog food, a specially-tailored menu is something that will best fit Frenchie’s sensitive body.

-When you count the amount of money you spend on buying canned or dry kibble dog food, the BARF diet presents not only a healthier choice but also cheaper.
+When you count the amount of money you spend on buying canned or dry kibble dog food, the BARF diet is not only a healthier but also a cheaper choice.
 Let me remind you of something.
-Dog are carnivores that lived in packs thousands of years ago and their genetic material has left almost the same.
+Dogs are carnivores that lived in packs thousands of years ago and their genetic material remained almost the same.

 When we talk about feeding a French bulldog with the BARF diet, I assure you that it will improve your dog’s energy level and mood.
 Other benefits that a dog will experience are healthy skin, a shiny coat, and healthy teeth that implies reduced vet visits.

 The first step…

 Let’s admit!
 You’re probably afraid to switch your Frenchie to a raw food diet.
 Some of the most common questions I hear from people are: ‘‘Is it safe for my dog?
 How to know what amount of meat to use?
 What other ingredients to put?”

 My answer is that it is completely safe as long as you take care of the freshness of meat.
 When you buy meat for your pooch, the best way for keeping it safe for use is to wash it, cut it into pieces, and then freeze it.